Background and History

 Warships pay no honoraria for contributions and we assume that the material submitted is free of copyright and/or has no restrictions on its use in the magazine.
 We reserve the right to edit contributions.
 If you consider your style is different, for example, because English is not your first language or this is your first attempt at writing a naval-focussed article – do not worry, we can provide the necessary assistance.

-If you would like to submit material for publication in Warships please contact the editor (firstname.lastname@example.org) who can provide advice style, presentation, abbreviations and terminology, bibliography and references, use of fonts and submission by e-mail or disk.
+If you would like to submit material for publication in Warships please read the (A guide for authors) (PDF 186kb).
+If you have any further questions or need further advice please contact the editor (email@example.com) who can provide advice style, presentation, abbreviations and terminology, bibliography and references, use of fonts and submission by e-mail or disk.

 Warships is published every four months and is available on a subscription basis.
 For further details, see use the menu above to navigate to: